 Accounts preparation work for tax purposes

-As indicated earlier, all self-employed individuals must complete the self-employment pages in the return.
-Under self-assessment it is not necessary to send in copies of your accounts to HMRC.
-Instead, you have to disclose your income and expenses under pre-printed categories on the return (e.g. premises costs would include rent, business rates, water rates, lighting, heating, power and insurance for premises that were totally designated for 100% business use).
+As indicated earlier, all self-employed individuals must complete the self-employment pages in return.
+Under self-assessment, it is not necessary to send in copies of your accounts to HMRC.
+Instead, you have to disclose your income and expenses under pre-printed categories on the return (e.g. premises costs would include rent, business rates, water rates, lighting, heating, power, and insurance for premises that were totally designated for 100% business use).
 There is also a column for entering disallowable expenses included in the grand total for an expense item (e.g. for premises costs, any non-business use of the premises would be disallowable).

 Simple tax accounts